ofajs/ofa-v4-docs/docs/en/api/others/path.md

 </script>
 ```

-In this example, we selected a `my-comp` element with an `id` of "myCustomComponent" and then obtained the file path of the custom component by using the `PATH` attribute.
+In this example, we selected a `my-comp` element with an `id` of "myCustomComponent" and then obtained the file path of the custom component by using the `PATH` property.
 You can use the `componentPath` variable in the script section as needed, such as using it to construct paths for other resource files or perform other operations.